Archaeology Field School - Summer 2014

 Beaver Island: The island lies in the northern portion of Lake Michigan.
 The island is approximately 13 miles long, 6 miles wide and roughly 55 square miles in area.
 It is a 2-2.5 hour long boat ride starting in Charlevoix, MI and is approximately 32 miles from the mainland to the island.
 The town of St. James on Beaver Island is equipped with a grocery store, multiple restaurants, and has a variety of extracurricular activities.
 There are two lighthouses, seven inland lakes, fishing, swimming, hiking, kayaking, snorkeling and biking that the island has to offer its visitors.
 We will also be using the facilities of Central Michigan University.
 These include the use of seminar rooms, lab space, as well as the library and cafeteria areas.
 There are also rustic cabins and camping spaces located near these facilities where we will be staying.

-Fieldwork will be conducted each week from Monday until Saturday afternoon.
+Fieldwork and lab work will be conducted each week from Monday until Saturday afternoon.
 Sunday will be a day off where students can go and explore what Beaver Island has to offer.
 Weekly discussions as well as tours of the island will also be provided.

 Excavation under way!

 The cost for the Beaver Island Archaeology Field School this summer is estimated to be $1200* plus tuition (*final cost determination pending).
 The $1200 includes: one round trip ferry ride, lodging in rustic cabins, transportation to and from excavation sites, as well as all meals at the CMU cafeteria (vegetarian option available).
 Lots of suitable bike paths and places to see - it is recommended that you bring your own bike ($10 each way on the ferry), but rentals are available on the island.
 There is also a local airport available if you prefer to fly at an extra cost.